Øster Farimagsgade 5 opg. B

 - Participatory research with children and young people in Tanzania to understand their experiences, struggles and ways of coping with the climate crisis, at home and in their communities (PI, funded by the Danish Ministry of Foreign Affairs, 2021-2026) project website

 - Participatory research to understand HIV risk in the context of the COVID-19 pandemic in Zimbabwe (Lead social science collaborator, funded by the Bill and Melinda Gates Foundation, 2020-2023)

 - Intervention study co-creating guidelines and associated training to help birth attenddants in Tanzania deliver safe care at bith (CO-I, funded by the Danish Ministry of Foreign Affairs, 2019-2024)

 Undervisnings- og vejledningsområder

-I run two qualitative methods courses for Public Health students and supervise dissertation and thesis work in my areas of expertise.
-I currently supervise eight PhD students.
+I am the course convenor of two qualitative research methods courses and supervises dissertation and thesis work in my areas of expertise.